-World War Two drama World on Fire has been renewed for a second series, the BBC have confirmed.
+World War Two drama World on Fire has been renewed for a second series, the BBC has confirmed.

 It’s expected that future series will continue to show the hidden lives of people living in France, Germany, Poland and Britain during the conflict, which was still in its early stages by the conclusion of episode seven – and speaking before the series aired, writer Peter Bowker said he already has many series planned.